changliu-work/TNT_MNet/README.md

-The source codes that were used to analyze the data will be released later.
+The full source code for analysing the data will be released at a later date (model.py is the TNT MNet model code and is provided).